For the first in this series of posts on my years at Anglia Television look HERE

 The band is installed in the ‘orchestra pit’ and Anglia’s Musical Director Peter Fenn is already rehearsing.

-Apart from resident MD Peter Fenn, the players are all session musicians ‘up from London’.
-Not enough work locally for good players alas and as this was the first time that the musicians had seen these arrangements, they had to be ‘good readers’.
+Apart from resident MD Peter Fenn, the players are all session musicians ‘up from London’, because there wasn’t enough work locally for really good players alas, and as this was the first time that the musicians had seen these arrangements, they had to be ‘good readers’.

 Note the ‘Applause Meter’ on stage left.
 I can’t remember, but it might have been a clever bit of electronics fed from a sound feed….but then it might be a totally ‘bogus bit of kit’!
 There are also a couple of TV picture monitors set up on either side of the stage, for the audience….not that the audience would see much on fairly small screens like those.

 This series was introduced by Bob Monkhouse with Pete Murray.
-Here Peter and the band start to run through the arrangement on a song with Bob.
+Here Peter and the band start to run through the arrangement of a song with Bob.

 And then singer Barbara Law tries out a song.
 Whilst the PA watches the stage where the Floor Manager is arranging the ‘Miss Anglia’ contestants.